Project Management and Delivery, Rail Infrastructure, Strategic Advisory Services

 The detailed design offered two solutions for differing scenarios within the tunnel, the more complex of the two for higher flow rates comprised of a Megaflo system throughout the tunnel with a layer of drainage metal, a filter layer of sand and geofabric working in unison to increase the design life of the solution and a walkway that provided adequate underfoot conditions for maintenance.
 For increased efficiency within the tunnel a second option for lower flow rates was also proposed that allowed for the removal of the Megaflo and sand from areas of the tunnel where the flow rate was considered lower than 0.2l per s.

-The design underwent review and requests were made by the construction team to amend certain aspects to allow for quicker install to match available work windows.
-Quick turnaround times for review and approvals of changes in the design have allowed for a solution that works in the tunnel environment and can be installed by the contractor in the allowable time.
-The value in having a strong design manager and having the contractor at the table for these discussions, with the client, was not lost in the lead up to commencement on site.
+The design underwent review, during which the construction team requested amendments to enable faster installation within the available work windows.
+Rapid turnaround of design reviews and approvals allowed these changes to be incorporated efficiently, resulting in a solution that was well‑suited to the tunnel environment and could be installed by the contractor within the permitted timeframes.
+The value of having a strong design manager and early contractor involvement, working collaboratively with the client, was clearly demonstrated in the lead‑up to site commencement.

-Neil Mason, with all of his available time (now he is not our Managing Director), was asked to step in as Project Director for the WRAPA Tunnels 1 & 2 delivery in August this year and support best practice long tunnel project delivery.
-Having now worked on all long tunnels in Aotearoa in some capacity, Neil brings a wealth of experience in safe / practical delivery of long tunnel work to support the WMUP team in achieving the programme of works in a complex safety and stakeholder project environment – “the kind of complex we thrive in”, says Neil.
+Neil Mason, who was Managing Director of Vitruvius at the time, stepped in as Project Director for the Wairarapa Tunnels 1 and 2 delivery to support best practice long tunnel project delivery.
+Having worked on all of Aotearoa New Zealand’s long rail tunnels in some capacity, Neil brought a wealth of experience in the safe and practical delivery of complex tunnel projects.
+This depth of experience supported the WMUP team in delivering the programme of works within a highly complex safety and stakeholder environment – the kind of complexity Vitruvius thrives in.

 Vitruvius initially began on the project in February 2023 with support and advisory requirements increasing over time.
-We have been grateful to join our valued client on this project delivery journey and bring not just our Rail knowledge, but our project delivery expertise as well in support of their project goals to safely deliver these critical works to programme.
-So far so good!”
+We were grateful to have joined our valued client on this project delivery journey and bring not just our rail knowledge, but our project delivery expertise as well in support of their project goals to safely deliver these critical works to programme.
+So far so good!

-Vitruvius would like to acknowledge all of the fantastic people that are involved in delivering this project and their companies – Our Client & Partner KiwiRail, consultants Tonkin & Taylor, WSP and Aurecon, Track & Drainage construction – Titan Contracting Group, Civil & Laydowns – Mills Albert, Tunnel Ventilation – BEST Engineering, and the vast network of sub-contractors and suppliers that make a project of this scale a success.
+Vitruvius would like to acknowledge all of the fantastic people that are involved in delivering this project and their companies – Our Client and Partner KiwiRail, consultants Tonkin & Taylor, WSP and Aurecon, Track and Drainage construction – Titan Contracting Group, Civil and Laydowns – Mills Albert, Tunnel Ventilation – BEST Engineering, and the vast network of sub-contractors and suppliers that make a project of this scale a success.

 Project: Wairarapa Tunnels Renewals (WMUPIII)